PagerDuty/pdpyras/sphinx/source/user_guide.rst

     # ...
     events_session.resolve(dedup_key)

-Trigger an and acknowledge an alert, using a custom deduplication key:
+**Trigger an alert and acknowledge it** using a custom deduplication key:

 .. code-block:: python